DonCarlos84/teamable/README.md

 # teamable
-This is aplication which I created during the IT Fundamentals course.
+This is an app I made during the "IT Fundamentals" course from Tech World with NaNa.

+To start the application, follow these steps:

+### To download dependencies execute

+    npm install

-### To run the test execute
+### To build production execute

-    npm run test
+    npm run build

-### To package the application execute
+### To starte te application execute

-    npm pack
+    npm run start

-Application runs on port 3000
+The application will run on http://localhost:3000/